vinhthuy2/LlmChat/memory-bank/productContext.md

 # Product Context

 ## Purpose
 LlmChat provides a robust backend service for chat session management with LLM integration.
 It enables developers to build chat applications with persistent session storage, structured logging, and Ollama-powered LLM capabilities.
+The system is specifically designed to support English learning through role-play conversations.

 ## Problems Solved
 1. **Session Management**: Handles chat session state and persistence